lnadi17/lights-yes/README.md

 ```

 Turns out the original 5x5 game has 5 unique solutions.
 79x79 had the most unique solutions, reaching `18446744073709551617`, which is the number of estimated possible worlds in Minecraft.

+## More Info
+This repository is connected to my another project [bulb-hell](https://github.com/lnadi17/bulb-hell), which is an Unity game very similar to the Lights Out.
+It also has been published on [Play Store](https://play.google.com/store/apps/details?id=com.LukaNadiradze.LightsOn).
+Further development of this project is not scheduled at the moment.